TareqNewazShahriar/raspberry-pi-projects/README_RASPBERRY-PI-OS.md

 * Plug the card reader with the memory card to the computer.
 * Run the Imager.
   > NOTE
-  > Don't mistakenly try raspberry pi with memory card to install the OS.
+  > Don't mistakenly try the Raspberry PI with memory card to install the OS.

   > **How to choose the correct version of OS**
   > - If you use the OS headless (i.e. without monitor), then install the *lite* version.
 Otherwise Recommended version is good to go.
-  > - If you want a bootable memory card to use in both 32bit and 64bit raspberry pi device, then you have to install 32bit version of OS.
+  > - If you want a bootable memory card to use in both 32bit and 64bit raspberry pi devices, then you have to install 32bit version of OS.
  * From Imager settings, enable hostname, SSH, Wifi, eventually configure everything.
  * Install entire *Remote Development* suite VSCode extensions to access and to do development in Raspberry PI.
- * Plug the memory card to Raspberry PI, connect to the computer usb, wait for couple of minutes to load the OS.
+ * Plug the memory card to Raspberry PI, connect to the computer usb, wait for a couple of minutes to load the OS.
  * Go to the Router admin panel and get the IP address of the RPI OS.
  * Start creating a new remote connection on the extension.
  * When prompted for ssh user@hostname, enter in that format `ssh -p 22 <os_username>@<rpi_ip_address>`.